roopa-tp/JunCoding/README.md

 # JunCoding

-The HTML, JS , CSS and the JPEG files has to be downloaded and placed in a single directory.
+The HTML, JS , CSS and the JPEG files have to be downloaded and placed in a single directory.
 Open the index.html file with a browser.